Skip to content

 This is what researchers call the "illusion of fluency."
 When you reread your notes, the material looks familiar.
 Your brain registers that familiarity as understanding.
 But recognition and recall are different cognitive processes.
 Recognizing something on a page is easy.
 Pulling it out of your memory when staring at a blank exam question is hard.

 Highlighting is even worse.
 A 2013 meta-analysis by Dunlosky et al. examined ten common study techniques across hundreds of studies.
 Highlighting and underlining ranked dead last.
 Summarization wasn't much better.
 The two techniques that ranked highest?
-Practice testing and distributed practice -- in plain English, quizzing yourself and spacing it out over time.
+Practice testing and distributed practice.
+In plain English, quizzing yourself and spacing it out over time.

 Ebbinghaus got there first